 how carefully leaders have thought about the sequence of teaching knowledge and skills to build on what learners already know and can do.

 Like curriculum intent statements, the curriculum sequence cannot just be a vague timetable added to a document or web page.

-There needs to be detail about what is being delivered when it is being delivered and why it is being delivered.
+There needs to be detailed about what is being delivered, when it is being delivered, and why it is being delivered.
 Inspectors will check to see how “leaders have ensured that a subject curriculum includes content that has been identified as most useful and that this content is taught in a logical progression, systematically and explicitly for all learners to acquire the intended knowledge, skills and behaviours.”

 There must be detail – What is the activity?
 What will apprentices learn?
 How does it build on previous learning?
 Is the learning in a logical order?
 Which outcomes or endpoints are being covered?
 What learning material will be used?
 What assessment is planned?

 Inspectors will also focus on how the curriculum is taught at the subject, classroom or workshop level.
 They will want to see teaching examples but will also expect examples of teaching materials; PowerPoint, e-learning, assessments and workbooks.

 The development of learning and teaching material is key to successful delivery.
 It must be relevant to the curriculum activity and the intended learning outcomes.
 The quality of the material has to meet learner expectations.
 If staff really cannot create a PowerPoint presentation that is fit for purpose, then there is a clear indicator that additional CPD might be needed.
 How well do learners enjoy lessons or workshops?
 Do you get learner reviews at the end of a session?
 Do you perform observation of teaching, learning and assessment?
 How do we make sure that staff have the skills to deliver workshops?